Festival du Voyageur: History

 Grants from the city of Winnipeg and the Secretary of State allowed the Festival to make arrangements with their creditors.
 The name was changed to "Festival du Voyageur" (the "of the" was dropped).
 For the 1972 festival, Arthur D'Eschambault was elected president.
 He hired a number of financial and management directors (most of whom were anglophone).
-The festival ran from February 21 to 27, and the profits amounted to C$108.46.
+The festival ran from February 21 to 27, and the profits amounted to $108.46.

 Two "school" voyageurs were appointed in 1977, to visit schools and teach children about the voyageurs and Festival.

 In 1977, construction began on wooden log cabins in Whittier Park to accommodate the festival.
 The log cabins were constructed to be left there year-round.
 In 1978, the organization had accumulated enough surplus funds to make Whittier Park the permanent site of the festival.
 Provencher Park had become too small for the growing number of attendees.
 These cabins formed the foundation of the historic reconstruction that became known as Fort Gibraltar.

 In 1981, the Festival du Voyageur purchased an empty warehouse, located at 768 Taché Avenue, for administrative offices and to be used for an additional venue.
 The building became known as the Rendez-Vous and eventually came to include a bar named Le Canot.

 From February to October 2001, a large house was constructed in Fort Gibraltar for the event.
 The house is called the Maison du Bourgeois.

 The Rendez-Vous building on Taché was put up for sale in 2003, and sold in 2006.
 New administrative offices were found in a building at 233 Provencher Avenue, and it came to also feature a store called the Boutique du voyageur.

 In 2005, a year-round interpretive centre was built in Fort Gibraltar.

 In 2011, The Festival was awarded the Award of Excellence – Promotion of Linguistic Duality by the Commissioner of Official Languages Graham Fraser for its contribution to the vitality of the Franco-Manitoban Community.